Courts of British Columbia Logo BC Flag

 I would like to bring a group of students to the courthouse in Vancouver.
 How is this done?

-The Justice Education Society has a program that includes court orientations, court watching, mock trials and sessions with judges, lawyers, sheriffs or other justice system professionals. assist you in organizing this activity.
+The Justice Education Society has a program that includes court orientations, court watching, mock trials and sessions with judges, lawyers, sheriffs or other justice system professionals.
 Information about the program and how to arranged courthouse visits is available here.

 In British Columbia, most court locations operate on the Assize System.
 The word assize is defined as a "periodic judicial proceeding".
 This means that hearings/trials are scheduled to be heard during a 1 or 2 week sitting of the court.
 The hearings/trials may be scheduled to start any day during that time frame.
 The Assize System is used in every court location in British Columbia with the exception of Vancouver and New Westminster.